 Each day consists of a three 90 minute integrative couple therapy and coaching sessions.

 Each day with both Peter and Tamar costs $1200.
 The cost over a three-day intensive is $2970.
 Some couples need less time than that.
 As far as is possible, we are flexible with those arrangements.

 The intensive includes refreshments and morning tea but does not include transport, meals or accommodation.
 There will be a ninety-minute lunch break to explore the nearby excellent cafes in Mullumbimby.

-Nearby Byron Bay is an internationally renowned holiday destination providing vacation, recreation and cuisine alternatives to suit all tastes and budgets.
-The Northern Rivers NSW region is famously interesting and diverse, and many couples take the opportunity to extend their stay and deepen their connection in this vibrant area.
+Nearby Byron Bay is an internationally renowned holiday destination providing vacation, recreation, and cuisine alternatives to suit all tastes and budgets.
+The Northern Rivers NSW region is famously exciting and diverse, and many couples take the opportunity to extend their stay and deepen their connection in this vibrant area.
 Accommodation and restaurants are also available in Mullumbimby, Bangalow and Brunswick Heads.

 As a comparison, a five-day intensive costs about the same as a week in Bali for two, or a 7-stop round the world ticket, or two dental root canal treatments.

-Divorce can add 10 years to the working lives of adults, as they battle to re-establish the wealth they had in married life.
+Divorce can add ten years to the working lives of adults, as they battle to re-establish the wealth they had in married life.
 The majority of happily married adults expect to retire in their mid to late 60s, while divorcees expect to work well past 75.
 Why pay divorce lawyers to hurt you when you can pay someone to help you?

-We request a $500.00 deposit 3 weeks before the intensive is due to begin.
-We will refund $250 if you cancel 7 business days before the first day of the intensive.
+We request a $500.00 deposit three weeks before the intensive is due to begin.
+We will refund $250 if you cancel seven business days before the first day of the intensive.

 “All of us have a mind map that we use to navigate our relationships.
 Tamar and Peter have theirs too.
 But when they were working with us it seemed like they were navigating a track that does not exist.
 It’s like those times travelling when there is no signal, and we have to rely on something else entirely to find our way.
 I remember once, I and a group of friends were on a ten day walk in Lapland.